minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   - vote change in which direction (pro -> contra env = 0?) & vice versa

 == Logit / Probit (which Stratmann used)
-- literature on why OLS is bad, and logit/probit is good.
+- literature on why OLS is bad, and logit/probit is good. (since LPM not 0-1, so negative effects nicht schätzbar?)
 - as Robustness Checks, since OLS sometimes over/underestimates @stratmann-2005
   p.143
 - Stratmann uses a conditional fixed effects logit model @Allison @Chamberlin